-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+How do sustainable investments not cause significant harm to any environmental or social sustainable investment objective?

 In order to ensure that the Sustainable Investments that the Fund intends to make do not cause significant harm to any environmental investment objective, the Investment Manager takes into account all the mandatory indicators for adverse impacts applicable to the asset class and ensures that the Fund's investments are aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.